 Yes, you can make your own apple cider vinegar!
-Give your apple cider vinegar a boost by infusing it with healing ingredients for a simple home remedy to keep on hand for cold season.
+Give yours a boost by infusing it with healing ingredients for a simple home remedy to keep on hand for the cold season.

 7. Blueberry Mojito Kombucha from Making Thyme for Health

 Quite possibly the best recipe for fermentation noobs, you don’t even need to buy a SCOBY for this one.
 Start with premade kombucha, add blueberries and mint, bottle it up, and let it go through a secondary fermentation.

 Unlike traditional sodas, lacto-fermented sodas are practically a superfood—thanks to all the natural enzymes, probiotics, and nutrients.
 This soda is made with light, fizzy champagne yeast.